My name is Adila.

 It took time...too much time...to finally get the answer: perimenopause.

-That's why The Pause Talk exists.
+Why The Pause Talk exists.

 I started sharing my experiences because I kept thinking about my daughter and the younger women behind me.
 Women who deserved to know what was coming so they wouldn't be blindsided the way I was.
 Women who deserved to hear someone say this is real, it's not in your head, and you are not alone.

 So we started talking about it.
 Loudly.
 Honestly.
-And with a whole lot of humor, because sometimes laughing at the absurdity of it all is the only sane response to your shirt personally offending you at 7am.
+And with a whole lot of humor, because sometimes laughing at the absurdity of it all is the only sane response to your shirt suddenly offending you at 7am.

 You belong here if: